qedi-r/ha-decrypt-backup-tool/readme.md

 # Home Assistant Backup Decryption Tool

-This tool helps you decrypt Home Assistant backups outside of Home Assistant, using your emergency kit.
+This tool allows you to decrypt Home Assistant backups outside of Home Assistant, using your emergency kit or a known password.

 ## Prerequisites